hiiamboris/red-spaces-gitlab-mirror/quickstart.md

 By default, spaces styles are minimalistic and adhere to the theme of your OS.
 However you can fully customize the look of any space.

-Spaces are designed in such a way that their logic is separated from UI/UX.
-Styles are loaded from the [`styles.red`](styles.red) script.
-Until I decide on a user-facing styling interface, you can just edit `styles.red` directly or copy it under a different name and load after you've loaded `everything.red`.
+Spaces are designed in such a way that their core **logic is separated from UI/UX**.\
+Styles control the look, and are loaded from the [`styles.red`](styles.red) script.
+Until I decide on a styling API, you can just edit `styles.red` directly or copy it under a different name and load after you've loaded `everything.red`.

 ### Style definition